Codecademy/docs/content/javascript/concepts/requests/requests.md

 ### 2. Synchronous Method

-If in the `open` method the third parameter `async` is set to `false`, the request is made synchronously.
+If in the `.open` method the third parameter `async` is set to `false`, the request is made synchronously.

 It might look good, but synchronous calls are used rarely, because they block in-page JavaScript till the loading is complete.
 In some browsers it becomes impossible to scroll.
 If a synchronous call takes too much time, the browser may suggest to close the “hanging” webpage.